- About Us

-The Libraries employ approximately 100 staff full-time, including faculty librarians, unclassified professionals, and classified professionals.
+The Libraries employ approximately 100 staff full-time, including faculty librarians, unclassified professionals, and support staff.
 The part-time student staff numbers approximately 60.

 K-State Libraries recognize the outstanding service and work of the staff with four awards:

 - The Brice G. Hobrock Distinguished Faculty Award recognizes outstanding librarianship and superior accomplishments among the tenure-track faculty.

-- The Classified Employee of the Year Award recognizes the special contributions and dedication among the classified professionals.
+- The Support Staff of the Year Award recognizes the special contributions and dedication among the classified professionals.